geon/flup/readme.md

 * Add music with varying stress levels depending on how close you are to losing.
 * Pieces in the column above an exploding piece should fall immediately, not after the whole chain is gone.
 * Sync all visuals and sound effects to the music.
 Lock the most significant effects to whole beats, and smaller effects to 1/2, 1/4, 1/8, 1/16 of a beat and so on.
 (The game Rez did this, and it was awesome.)
 With the existing animation queue system, it should be relatively easy to implement.
-* Add characters to choose from when starting the game.
-The character could determine the pattern of the pieces added when someone scores.
-	* Cute robots?
-	* One pic for menu/gameplay + one broken (exploded robot head) for losers.
-When losing, shake the sprite .5 seconds, then switch sprite and play break sound effect.
-	* Small, simple animations by switching/moving body part sprites.
-		* Blinking eyes/blinkenlights
-		* Bobbing head to the beat of the music.
-		* Simple disco dance steps.
-		* Hold pieces in the hand and drop them.
 * Animation timing is tedious and tricky to get it all just right.
 Possibly switch to some other method.

 Server/Client